xaptum/go-enf/README.md

 client.ApiToken = *auth.Token
 ```

-## Tests ##

 ## Versioning ##

 In general, go-enf follows [semver](https://semver.org/) as closely as
 possibly for tagging releases.

-- Increment the _major version_ for incompatible changes to the Go API
+- Increment the *major version* for incompatible changes to the Go API
   or behavior.
-- Increment the _minor version_ for backwards-compatible changes to
+- Increment the *minor version* for backwards-compatible changes to
   the functionality.
-- Increment the patch version for backwards-compatible bug fixes.
+- Increment the *patch version* for backwards-compatible bug fixes.

 ## License ##
 Copyright 2019 Xaptum, Inc.